Location & Position

 Description

-• Position: Directed upward, forward, and to the right
+• Directed upward, forward, and to the right

-• Coverage: Completely covered by peritoneum (except where falciform ligament attaches)
+• Completely covered by peritoneum (except falciform ligament attachment)

-• Liver dullness on percussion: Normally extends from 5th intercostal space to costal margin
+• Liver dullness on percussion: 5th ICS to costal margin

-• Diaphragmatic surface can be injured in lower chest trauma
+• Can be injured in lower chest trauma

 2. Visceral (Inferior) Surface